 Engine Air Filter Replacement

 The air filter traps airborne contaminants like dirt and dust, and keeps them from getting into the engine's moving parts.
 Without the air filter, these contaminants would cause excessive wear to the engine's moving parts, and reduce fuel economy.
 A clean air filter also allows the correct mixture of air and fuel, helping to increase your gas mileage and engine performance.
 During the service, the air filter is removed and inspected.
-If its condition indicates replacement, a new air filter is installed.
+If its condition indicates replacement, a new air filter is installed after your approval.

 Does your air filter need to be replaced?